CanDIG/candig.github.io/_posts/2019-07-26-pysam-with-s3.md

 ```

 ### 3) Open file from non AWS implementations of S3 like minIO with htslib
-Accessing non AWS implementations of S3 like minio has a different URL format, and require a ./s3cfg file instead of setting environment variables.
+Accessing non AWS implementations of S3 like minio has a different URL format, and require a ./s3cfg file as a fallback method as setting environment variables won't work.
 We will use the testing server play.min.io:9000 and we created our own test bucket called testfiles with the file NA18537.vcf.gz

 ##### Create ./s3cfg file instead of using environment variables
 We created ./s3cfg file in the root directory of your computer.
 The file should look like this: